 Happy Friday, readers and writers alike!
 Another month is coming to an end in the next few days, and I am… hopeful.
 These past few months, I’d beaten myself up on that last day because I hadn’t written all that I’d wanted to write.
-Though that’s the case this month – I didn’t get through a lot of my monthly or quarterly goals, and even this week I neglected to write a promised post on writing outdoors (it’s coming) – I have been pursuing… good things.
+Though that’s the case this month — I didn’t get through a lot of my monthly or quarterly goals — I have been pursuing… good things.
 Promising things.
-I’ll tell you all about it on Tuesday.

 So, here is what I read in March:

 This was my… February pick for Book of the Month?
 I’ve lost track of which book belongs to which month (I’ve fallen a bit behind) but this was definitely one of the picks.

 The Broken Girls tells two different stories, one from the perspective of four boarding school friends in 1950, and the other from the perspective of a journalist writing about the restoration of said boarding school, Idlewild Hall, while battling demons from the past (hers and the school’s).
 The novel focuses on solving several mysteries — the disappearance of one of the boarding school girls, the death of the journalist’s sister (whose body was found in the fields of the abandoned school), and the eerie spirit that seems to haunt Idlewild Hall.

 It’s a cozy kind of read, meant to be enjoyed in a large armchair while a storm brews outside.
 It took me a while to really connect with the characters, and as I’ve said before characters are everything in a story, but eventually I realized the main character Fiona had a certain charm and gumption that I could admire, and I really started to like her and her story line.